 "The Ad Hoc Committee to Oversee the Use of the Catechism, National Conference of Catholic Bishops, has found this catechetical text to be in conformity with the Catechism of the Catholic Church."

-If you have questions regarding materials for elementary school-age children, please contact the
+If you have questions regarding materials for elementary school-age children, contact the

 Elementary Division of the Office of Religious Education and the

-Department of Catholic Schools.188.8.131.52 Learning Environment for Elementary School-Age Children"Organization for catechesis is person centered" (National Directory for Catechesis, 58).
+Department of Catholic Schools.4 Learning Environment for Elementary School-Age Children"Organization for catechesis is person centered" (National Directory for Catechesis, 58).
 Human beings continuously grow and develop.
-It is critical that learning environments are provided to help children think, question, and explore new ways of understanding their faith and building a relationship with God.
+It is critical that learning environments are provided to help children think, question, and explore new ways of understanding and living their faith while building a relationship with God.
 This requires awareness of the many different ways in which elementary school children learn.
-Some of these ways include "how we build knowledge and construct meaning, how we grow psychologically and in our ability to relate to others, and how we grow in our ability to think and act morally" (Echoes of Faith, Introduction to the Learner, p. vi).
-"Understanding the cognitive ability of our learners will help us to respond to their developmental needs in appropriate ways that can nourish their growth in faith" (Echoes of Faith, Introduction to the Learner, p.
-1).
+Some of these ways include how we grow in faith, how we grow psychologically and in our ability to relate to others, and how we grow in our ability to think and act morally.
+When we understand the cognitive ability of our learners we can respond to their developmental needs in appropriate ways that can nourish their growth in faith and their discipleship journey.

-A well-planned and well-executed lesson includes a clear objective, knowledge of the learners and their age-appropriate abilities, a variety of activities that meet the needs of different learning styles, well-timed activities, and new ways of approaching and relating faith concepts to learners' lived realities.
-The use of audio and visual aids such as art, music, movement, storytelling, and spontaneous prayer are encouraged.184.108.40.206 Sacramental Preparation for Reconciliation and the EucharistSacramental preparation for baptized children assumes that the children have begun a journey of discipleship: coming to know, believe, and become the person of Jesus in the world.
-This relationship is strengthened by celebrating God's mercy and forgiveness and the gift of Jesus in the Eucharist.
+A well-planned and well-executed catechetical session includes a clear objective, knowledge of the learners and their age-appropriate abilities, a variety of resources that meet the needs of different learning styles, well-timed activities, and new ways of approaching and relating faith concepts to the learners' lived realities.
+The use of spontaneous prayer, liturgy experiences, audio and visual aids such as art, music, movement, storytelling, etc., and learning oportunities using technology are encouraged.5 Sacramental Preparation for Reconciliation and the EucharistSacramental preparation for baptized children assumes that the children have begun a journey of discipleship in their family life: coming to know, believe, and become the person of Jesus in the world.
+This relationship is strengthened by celebrating God's mercy and forgiveness and the gift of Jesus in the Eucharist with their faith community.

-With a strong belief in lifelong faith formation, a minimum of two consecutive years of catechetical formation is required for the reception of the sacraments of reconciliation and the Eucharist.
-Although the sacraments of reconciliation and the Eucharist usually occur during elementary school faith formation, readiness, not chronological age or school grade, will determine a child's preparedness to encounter Christ in a sacramental celebration.
-This decision of readiness rests with the parents/guardians and the child in dialogue with the catechist, the parish priest, and the catechetical leadership of the parish.
-This process affirms the fact that the child celebrating the sacraments is involved communally as well as individually.
+With a strong belief in lifelong faith formation, a minimum of two consecutive years of catechetical formation is required for the reception of the Sacraments of Reconciliation and the Eucharist.
+Although the reception of both sacraments usually occurs during elementary school-age faith formation in the parish of school, readiness, not chronological age or school grade, will determine a child's preparedness to encounter Christ in a sacramental celebration.
+This decision of readiness rests with the parents/guardians and the child in dialogue with the catechist, the pastor/administrator or his delegate, and the catechetical leadership of the parish.
+This process affirms the fact that the child celebrating the sacraments is involved communally as well as individually in their encounter with Christ.

 Acknowledge God's unconditional love and mercy